josyulakp/terraform_setup/README.md

     --ssh-public-key <your_public_awskey>
 ```

-- Login with the key
+- Login with the key - Root use

 ```
 ssh ubuntu@<public_ip> -i <path_to_aws_private_key>